andrew-hardin/cmake-git-version-tracking/README.md

 const std::string kGitSHA = "1234567";
 ```

-Thus, only `git.cc` need to be recompiled whenever a commit is made.
+Thus, only the `git.cc` source file needs to be recompiled whenever a commit is made.